 Some have asked how long is butter good for.
 The same question is asked regarding shortening, lard, tallow, and other oils used in baking.
 That depends on the type of fat it is, how it has been stored, and for how long.
 Butter, for example, will keep in the refrigerator for at least 2 to 3 months in the fridge and up to a year or more in the freezer.

 Buttermilk, Milk, or Milk Substitute: Freshness of your liquid ingredients is very important as well.
 Check your "best before" date.
-Give it a smell or little taste if you're not sure.
+Give it a smell or a little taste if you're not sure.
 After it's opened, buttermilk can last up to 14 days in the fridge and slightly longer than its expiration date if it's still unopened.
-Buttermilk can also be frozen, either having been opened or unopened, in an airtight container for up to 3 months.
+Buttermilk can also be frozen, either opened or unopened, in an airtight container for up to 3 months.

 Use very cold ingredients definitely help to achieve flaky, layered biscuits.

 Biscuits get their tender crumb and luscious layers from the suspension of fat in the flour.
 To achieve those separate layers that we all strive for in biscuits, we need to start with very cold fats, usually butter, lard, or shortening.
 Being cold, it will create more layers and pockets as it melts in the oven.

 Many recipes call for cold butter cut into small pieces.
 However, we've found it very helpful to keep some butter in the freezer and grate the amount needed into the dry ingredients when making biscuits.

 This ensures that your butter is both very cold, and also evenly dispersed and incorporated well into your dry ingredients.
 If the butter is too warm it will simply blend into the dry ingredients and those coveted layers formed by the steam and pockets of butter will be minimized.